infinite-table/infinite-react/www/pages/blog/2022/11/08/why-another-datagrid.page.md

 DataGrids have been around as long as any of us can remember.

+They are a vital tool which allows business users to visualise, edit and manage their data.

 Back in the days before Tim Berners-Lee and his colleagues changed the world for ever (and for a a couple of decades after), "serious" computing was done on the desktop.

-Which meant that there was a plethora of great DataGrids available on the market from the likes of DevExpress, Telerik, Syncfusion, Infragistics and others.
+And this was facilitated by a plethora of great DataGrids from the likes of DevExpress, Telerik, Syncfusion, Infragistics, Kendo and others.

-These products defined the feature-set that users come to expect in a DataGrid - row grouping, formatting, multiple sorting, pivoting etc.
+These products defined the feature-set that users came to expect in a DataGrid - row grouping, formatting, multiple sorting, pivoting etc.

-And which any DataGrid worth its salt today needs to offer.
+And which any DataGrid worth its salt today needs to offer today.

 For 2 decades and more these DataGrid repeatedly proved their worth in multiple desktop formats - MFC, WinForms, WPF and others.